AshHuHK/RFMfold/readme.md

 python pl_train.py
 ```

-The script will automatically detect the feature methods from your directory structure, configure the model channels, and begin training.
-The model checkpoints with the best validation F1 score will be saved automatically to the `checkpoints_lightning/` directory.
+The script will automatically detect the feature methods from your directory structure, configure the model channels,
+and begin training.
+The model checkpoints with the best validation F1 score will be saved automatically to the
+`checkpoints_lightning/` directory.

+## Contact

+For questions or support, please open an issue on the GitHub repository or contact the authors directly.